drhsqlite/fossil-mirror/www/javascript.md

 However, we are willing to study patches to make this better.
-For example, the wall clock displays could include the page load time in the dynamically-generated HTML shipped from the remote Fossil server, so that in the absence of JavaScript, you at least get the page generation time, expressed in the server’s time zone.
+For example, the wall clock displays could include the page load time in the dynamically generated HTML shipped from the remote Fossil server, so that in the absence of JavaScript, you at least get the page generation time, expressed in the server’s time zone.